-- 1 cc - 2.
-The motivation of teachers & students - 3.
-Student's scare, they still have a good relationship with the teacher - 4.
-The learning process is done adjusting to the circumstances & willingness of students - teaching and learning with government support in completing infrastructure facilities 2.
-Doing learning for students by applying interesting learning methods and having
+- 1. Having a student teacher who is confirmed and obeyed by students 2.
+The motivation of teachers & students 3.
+Student's scare, they still have a good - relationship with the teacher - 4.
+The learning process is done adjusting to the circumstances & willingness of students